OptiSys-ZJU/Cache-Coliseum/README.md

 # cache-coliseum

-A benchmark for evaluating cache algorithms and predictor training, featuring Parrot and LightGBM implementations.
+A benchmark for evaluating learning-augmented caching algorithms, including ML-based predictors for Parrot and LRB.

 ## Trace